barryclark/jekyll-now/_posts/2019-09-16-My-First-Post.md

 * to make life easier: click ***File*** => find ***Setting*** => turn on ***Auto importing***

-*basic Java code I learned today:
+*basic Java codes I learned today:
 1. Each programming starts with a ***class*** Everything in a specific class only happens in that class
     > public class main {}